Facilitating adviser charges

 What elements of the adviser charge can be facilitated?

-HMRC has issued guidance as to what is and what is not acceptable in terms of an adviser charge facilitated through an annuity.
+HMRC has issued guidance as to what is and what isn't acceptable in terms of an adviser charge facilitated through an annuity.
 In accordance with these guidelines, the following elements of your adviser charge can be facilitated:

 You are responsible for ensuring that charges are facilitated in accordance with HMRC guidance in this area.